The winner of the 2018 School on the Move Prize is….

 Muriel S. Snowden International School

 NOTE: Only those schools meeting all the criteria are invited to apply each year.
-One former School on the Move winner, the Phineas Bates Elementary School (2016), met all screening criteria but Prize winners are not eligible to apply for five years after their win.
+Three former School on the Move winners, the Donald McKay K-8 School (2018), the Jeremiah E. Burke High School (2015), and the William Monroe Trotter Elementary School (2014), met all screening criteria but Prize winners are not eligible to apply for five years after their win.